California manufacturers want state to halt sales tax - NewsBreak

 “Take the sales tax of equipment off the table for small and medium-sized manufacturers.
 It’s a huge competitive win for us.
 I’m competing against competitors in lower-cost states.
 Efficiency is key to me.
 If I can produce my products more efficiently, by staying on top of the technology and using the latest equipment, it allows me to stay in California and allow my pricing to be competitive,” Kan explained.

 Manufacturers said that slashing the tax could give businesses more purchasing power to modernize their equipment to be more efficient and up to date.
-They also said the industry in California could grow, even more, expanding the workforce and bringing in potentially billions more into the state’s economy.Judge: California’s women on boards law is unconstitutional
+They also said the industry in California could grow, even more, expanding the workforce and bringing in potentially billions more into the state’s economy.‘Hero’: Doctor killed in O.C. church shooting had tackled gunman

 “We are the number one producing state in the country.
 We have the most employees, 1.3 million, and our proposal, based on one economic study, would increase the manufacturing employment base in California by over 10%,” Hastings said.
 “So it would add new jobs, and every job in manufacturing supports 2 1/2 other jobs.”